-Consumers can apply to suppress the name or names of the persons who are purchasers or vendors and their service address.
-A current Council rates notice must be produced as evidence of the applicant's standing to make the request.
-Corporate property ownersare not eligible to apply for suppression.
+Consumers can apply to suppress the name or names of the persons who are purchasers or vendors of properties in Queensland and their service addresses.
+Corporate property owners are not eligible to apply for suppression a current Council rates notice must be produced as evidence of the applicant's standing to make the request.
+During the year 44 suppression applications for suppression were granted by the Committee.

-Code subscribers must suppress any personal identification information within their systems within thirty days of receiving the request.
+Code subscribers must suppress any personal identification information within their systems within thirty days of receiving the request from the Committee.